 Also, there is an 8 episode HBO series produced by the author which is haunting, follows the story very closely, and is so so good.
 You'll love it.
 Find it on Amazon.
 4 stars.

 I would listen to Bob Goff read the phone book.
 His voice makes me smile, and it's always pleasant and optimistic and upbeat, even when he's talking about a devastating housefire or the loss of his original book manuscript in a break-in.
-I love his writing, too, and his words match the tone of his voice.
+While I love his writing too, the audio version of his books are amazing, and his words match the tone of his voice.
 In Everybody Always, he talks about how Christians are called to love everybody, always, and how that can plan out in our lives.
 Full disclosure: I didn't love this one as much as Love Does, but it was still very good and worth listening to.
 See also, the note about Bob Goff reading the phone book.
 4 stars.

 I would be remiss to leave this one off.
 I never got into Harry Potter when the books first came out because I'm not really into the whole fantasy genre.
 But I did think my kids at least needed to know something about HP, and I purchased the first book on a lark a few months ago.
 Well, they dived headfirst into all things HP and we have flown through all the rest of the books.
 And, I have to admit that I like them, too.
 They're very good and I want to listen even when the kids aren't around.
 I don't, but I want to.
 5+++ stars.